Healthdirect Free Australian health advice you can count on.

 After a colposcopy without a biopsy, you can carry on normal activities right away.

-If you have also had tissue removed for a biopsy, then you could have cramps for a day or so.
+If you have also had tissue removed for a biopsy, then you might have cramps for a day or so.
 If so, paracetamol can help.
-It is normal to have a slight vaginal discharge or bleeding for around 5 or 6 days.
+It is normal to have a slight vaginal discharge or spotting for around 5 days.

-Depending on what the biopsy shows, you might need treatment, such as freezing abnormal cervical cells with cryosurgery.
+Depending on what the biopsy shows, you might need treatment to remove the abnormal cells.
 If the results are unclear, you might need to have more tests.
 Often no further action is required.

 There is a very small risk of infection or heavy bleeding.
 You should contact your doctor if you have: